Trusted lawyers for Civil Rights Litigation.

-Soule & Bradtke was established in 1994, and focuses on complex civil litigation, including an emphasis on federal trial practice and federal litigation in areas such as Fair Housing, Employment, Class Actions and other systemic matters.
+Soule & Bradtke, PLLC was established in 1994, and focuses on complex civil litigation, including an emphasis on federal trial practice and federal litigation in areas such as Fair Housing, Employment, Class Actions and other systemic matters.

-Soule & Bradtke is a law firm concentrating in civil litigation since 1994.
+Soule & Bradtke, PLLC is a law firm concentrating in civil litigation since 1994.
 The firm specializes in federal court litigation, including class actions in areas such as fair housing, wage and hour, employment discrimination, and securities law.
 The firm also has substantial experience in commercial litigation, subsidized housing law, and education law.
-Soule & Bradtke has experience implementing and monitoring Federal Court Consent Decrees.
+Soule & Bradtke, PLLC has experience implementing and monitoring Federal Court Consent Decrees.

 Mr. Bradtke and Ms. Soule have held adjunct positions on the legal writing faculty of local law schools.
 Ms. Soule has served as a mentor and extern supervisor in IIT-Chicago Kent’s Institute for Law and the Workplace.
 Ms. Soule has been a presenter at an Institute public sector employment law seminar on current developments in employment law.
 Ms. Soule served for five years as pro bono General Counsel and national legislative coordinator for Reconciling Ministries Network, Inc.